plone/training/views_1.rst

 skin-templates
 --------------

 Why don't we always only use templates?
-Because we might want to do somehing more complicated than get an attribute form the context and render it's value in some html-tag.
+Because we might want to do something more complicated than get an attribute form the context and render it's value in some html-tag.

 There is a deprecated technology called 'skin-templates' that allows you to simply add some page-template (e.g. 'old_style_template.pt') to a certain folder in the ZMI or your egg) and you can access it in the browser by opening a url like http://localhost:8080/Plone/old_style_template and it will be rendered.
-But we don't use it and you should not even though these skin-templates are still all over Plone.
+But we don't use it and you too should not even though these skin-templates are still all over Plone.

 The templates of the default content-types are skin-templates for example.
-You could append '/document_view' to any part of a plone-site.
-You will often get errors since the template document_view.pt expects the context to have a field 'text' that it attempts to render.
+You could append ``/document_view`` to any part of a plone-site to render the default template for documents.
+You will often get errors since the template ``document_view.pt`` expects the context to have a field 'text' that it attempts to render.

+Skin templates and python-scripts in portal_skin are deprecated because:

-* use restricted python
+* they use restricted python
-* have no nive way to attach python-code to them
+* they have no nice way to attach python-code to them
-* allways exist for everything (they can't be easily bound to an interface)
+* they are always callable for everything (they can't be easily bound to an interface)